Addendum to: Constraints on the quartic Higgs self-coupling from double-Higgs production at future hadron colliders: Inclusive double-Higgs production at the LHC and the HL-LHC

 \section{Inclusive double-Higgs production at the LHC and the HL-LHC}

 In this section we report results for the inclusive production cross sections at the LHC and at the HL-LHC, considering centre-of-mass energies of 13 TeV, 13.6 TeV and 14 TeV.
 The formul\ae\ have been obtained with the aforementioned POWHEG-BOX implementation of double-Higgs production at NLO QCD, using PDF4LHC15 NLO parton distribution functions~\cite{Butterworth:2015oua} through the LHAPDF interface~\cite{Buckley:2014ana}.
+The implementation of the NLO QCD corrections is based on the latest version of the \texttt{ggHH} code that fixed an error in the two-loop amplitude which affected the results for $\kappa_3 \neq 1$ (see Refs.~\cite{Heinrich:2022idm,Bagnaschi:2023rbx}).
 Our NLO predictions are obtained in the full theory using $m_{\mathrm{top}} = 173$~GeV that corresponds to the value hard-coded in the virtual matrix element computed in Ref.~\cite{Borowka:2016ehy}.
 We display results for our central predictions and for the upper and lower values of the scale uncertainty envelope.
 The central renormalisation and the factorisation scales are set to $\mu_R=\mu_F=m_{HH}/2$.
 The scale uncertainty is calculated via a canonical 7-scale variation envelope by varying $\mu_R$ and $\mu_F$ by a factor 2 with $ 1/2 \leq \mu_R/\mu_F \leq 2 $.

 With $\Delta\kappa_3 = \kappa_3 - 1$ and $\Delta\kappa_4 = \kappa_4 - 1$, the inclusive production cross-sections take the form,

 In Fig.~\ref{fig:13} we plot the signal strength for 13 TeV as a function of $\kappa_3$ for $\kappa_4 = 1$ (left panel) and as a function of $\kappa_4$ for $\kappa_3 = 1$ (right panel).
 The signal strength depends rather weakly on the value of $\kappa_4$, as one may expect since double Higgs production probes the quartic Higgs self-coupling only indirectly.
 The scale uncertainties of the NLO result in the full theory are at the 15\% level as evident from the two lower panels.
 In the left panel we also display the current recommendation of the Higgs cross section working group for the $HH$ cross-section as a function of $\kappa_3$.
 These predictions were obtained at NNLO accuracy in the so-called Full Theory (FT) approximation by rescaling them to the SM FT$_{\rm approx}$ NNLO result~\cite{Grazzini:2018bsd}, see Ref.~\cite{Amoroso:2020lgh} for additional details.
 The uncertainties are computed by probing three relative variations of $\mu_R = \mu_F \in \{ (1/2,1/2),(1,1),(2,2)\}$ and rescaled to match the conservative prescription of Ref.~\cite{Baglio:2020wgt} for the SM result, which combines the uncertainties arising from the choice of renormalisation scheme and scale of the top-quark mass with the $\mu_R$, $\mu_F$ scale uncertainties.
 We observe that the NLO predictions in the full theory nicely overlap with the FT$_{\rm approx}$ NNLO ones, both for the SM result and for values of $\kappa_3 \neq 1$.
 For reference, we also show the LO and the NLO cross section in the full theory alongside the NNLO FT$_{\rm approx}$ cross section in the inset of the left panel.
 Also in this case we observe that the NLO result overlaps with the NNLO FT$_{\rm approx}$ cross section.